Configuring user environments#

 jupyter kernelspec list

-Assuming I have a Python 2 and Python 3 environment that I want to make sure are available, I can install their specs system-wide (in /usr/local) with:
+Let’s assume that I have a Python 2 and Python 3 environment that I want to make sure are available, I can install their specs system-wide (in /usr/local) using the following command:

 /path/to/python3 -m ipykernel install --prefix=/usr/local /path/to/python2 -m ipykernel install --prefix=/usr/local